Oratelea Martinborough Pinot Noir 2024

 Couldn't load pickup availability

-It will eventually become New Zealand's leading Pinot!
+This will eventually become NZ's flagship Pinot!

 Small is Beautiful

-"Depending on the clone, Pinot Noir will have a completely different character.
-For this reason, we select the clones that best express the individuality of the Martinborough region, ferment and age each one separately, and then blend them together at the end.
-We ensure that the taste never has an overly fruity flavor."
+"Pinot Noir shows completely different expressions depending on the clone.
+That's why I choose the clones that best express the characteristics of the Martinborough terroir, ferment and age each separately, and then blend them at the end.
+The flavor should never be an exaggerated expression of fruitiness."

-Cultivation and brewing
+Cultivation and Winemaking

 Tasting